oracle/nosql-examples/cluster_setup/README.md

 ## What if it fails?
 There are many situations where this script will fail.
 Most are due to network connectivity or ssh issues.
 You can rerun the script over and over, fixing issues as you encounter them.
 If you get completely stuck or have issues you just can't get to work, please send an email to `oraclenosql-info_ww@oracle.com` with "Oracle NoSQL Database cluster script" in the subject line, and someone will get back to you as soon as possible.

+The most common failures when using this script are due to network ports not being open across the target hosts.
+See the note about ports at the end of this document.

 ## Notes for specific environments: